Bill Murray’s Sister Portrays St. Catherine of Siena on Stage

 Sister Nancy Murray is best known for her portrayal of Saint Catherine, but she has also brought to the stage the story of Sister Dorothy Stang, a sister of Notre Dame de Namur, and another play about Mary Potter, the founder of the Sisters of the Little Company of Mary.
 Information about Sister Nancy Murray’s performances is available at her website.

 St. Catherine’s feast day is celebrated on April 29.
-She is the patron against fire, sexual temptation, illness, the United States, Italy, miscarriages, nurses and people ridiculed for their faith.
+She is the protectress against fire, sexual temptation, illness and miscarriages and the patroness of the United States, Italy, nurses and people ridiculed for their faith.